STRd6/system/README.md

 The primary component is the editor.
 It publishes applications to github pages.
 Since the applications are simply static html files, they can be published
-anywhere: self-hosted on a shared server, run with nginx on dokku, or run with a static Heroku buildpack.
+anywhere: self-hosted on a shared server, Amazon S3, run with nginx on dokku, or with a static Heroku buildpack.
 They can truly run anywhere.

 [See it in action](/editor)